 What a PET/CT scan involves

 First, the radiologist will inject small amount of radiotracer into a vein (the tracer can also be breathed in as a gas, taken by mouth, or injected directly into an organ).

 Depending on which organ is involved, it may take from 30 to 90 minutes for the radiotracer to reach the targeted part of your body.

-Meanwhile, you’ll be asked to sit still and not talk.
-When you’re ready, you’ll be taken to a special room for the scan and lie down on a cushioned, motorized examination table.
+Meanwhile, you will be asked to sit still and not talk.
+When you are ready, you will be taken to a special room for the scan and lie down on a cushioned, motorized examination table.

 The PET/CT scanner is shaped like a large doughnut.
 The motorized table slides through the donut “hole” into a short tube.